jpampuero/sem2dpack/EXAMPLES/SiteEffects/README.md

 * Vertical plane wave incidence through absorbing bottom boundary in `BC_ABSORB`
 * Incident motion set in `SRC_WAVE` and `STF_TAB`

 ### 3.1.
-Kathmandu Basin with obliquely incident plane waves
+Kathmandu Basin with vertically incident plane waves
 * In-plane model by `ndof=2` in `GENERAL`
 * Nonlinear soil of top layer (tag=1) adjusted to Nepal topography by `IS_NEPAL=T` in `MAT_IWAN`
 * Pressure-dependent model with failure line angle `phi_f` and `cohesion` given